-&lt;sup>27 To be updated 30 days after new PSPS event.
-Non-residential customers with critical resiliency needs do not need to meet eligibility criteria for the SGIP Equity budget themselves.
+&lt;sup>27 Non-residential customers with critical resiliency needs do not need to meet eligibility criteria for the SGIP Equity budget themselves.
 Non-residential customers with critical resiliency needs are not required to exclusively serve communities that are located in a Tier 3 or Tier 2 HFTD and are also eligible for the Equity budget.